Brans-Dicke-like field for co-varying $G$ and $c$: observational constraints: Introduction

 where $\omega$ is a dimensionless constant of order one.
 Eq. (\ref{eq:S_BD-like}) is formally the same as Brans-Dicke action \cite{Faraoni2004,BransDicke21961}; however, here the scalar field $\phi$ is defined as

 it is a generalization of the original Brans-Dicke (BD) interpretation in terms of the gravitational coupling $G$, namely $\phi_{\text{BD}}=1/G$.
 The speed of light $c$ in Eq. (\ref{eq:phi}) is taken as a spacetime function, just like $G$.
 The definition (\ref{eq:phi}) is based on dimensionality consistency for $S$, which should be measured in units of $\left(\text{energy}\right)\times\left(\text{time}\right)$; the particular combination $c^{3}/G$ appears naturally also in the Einstein-Hilbert action (where, of course, $c$ and $G$ are constants).
 We emphasize that $c$ is a spacetime function in our approach and, for this reason, the last term on the right-hand side of (\ref{eq:S_BD-like}) introduces a coupling between the matter fields described by $\mathcal{L}_{m}$ and the varying speed of light.
 This is not the case in the standard Brans-Dicke approach where the varying coupling is only $G$ and does not show up in the matter term.
+The introduction of the factor $1/c$ in the last term of Eq.(\ref{eq:S_BD-like}) is not deduced from first principles, yet it is reasonable from dimensional analysis and accounting for the fact that $c$ is assumed as coordinate dependent.
+Moreover, this coupling between $c$ and $\mathcal{L}_{m}$ produces an interesting screening mechanism with phenomenological/observational consequences as discussed in \cite{Cuzinatto2025}.

 By varying the action (\ref{eq:S_BD-like}) with respect to the (contravariant) metric $g^{\mu\nu}$ and with respect to $\phi$, one gets the field equations for the gravitational field and for the scalar field in our Brans-Dicke-like approach---see Ref. \cite{Cuzinatto2023}.
 The same reference performs the dynamical analysis of the model assuming a physically reasonable functional form for the potential $V\left(\phi\right)$.
 It is rigorously shown that the system evolves toward the equilibrium point at which the scalar field in Eq. (\ref{eq:phi}) assumes a constant value,